 For really badly affected surfaces, repeat the process to get better effect (if needed) as opposed to slathering on too much product all at once.

 If you have really soft and flat faced alumimium, apply in one direction, in a gentle side to side motion to avoid leaving light polishing marks in the material.

 If you're only polishing a small area, turn the Dirty Deeds cloth over to a clean side and buff the black residue from the metal to reveal a stunningly shiny surface.
 If it's a larger area, use two Dirty Deeds cloths, one for polishing and the other for the final buff off.

-If you have a some black residue left in hard to reach spots, be aware you can wash this away with water if it suits you as well now too.
-Just apply water and wipe it away with with a wet cloth.
+If you have some black residue left in hard to reach spots, be aware you can wash this away with water if it suits you as well now too.
+Just apply water and wipe it away with a wet cloth.

 You will now have that beautiful Bowden's Own shine.
 So smile at yourself in the reflection!